Casa Ferreirinha, `Callabriga` Douro Tinto

 Luís Sottomayor restrains the Douro’s natural exuberance to produce wines that have vibrant freshness, beautiful texture and depth.
 The care with which he selects the fruit for each wine is especially evident in the quality of the whites.
 Casa Ferreirinha’s ‘Planalto’, from higher elevation vineyards, is fresh and vibrant.
 The unoaked ‘Papa Figos’ white, a blend of Rabigato, Viosinho, Gouveio, Arinto and Códega, is crisp and aromatic.
 Quinta do Sairrão, one of the coolest vineyard sites in the Cima Corgo, planted at 600 metres above sea level, is the source of grapes for Casa Ferreirinha’s ‘Vinha Grande’ white and rosé.
 The white is partially fermented and aged for six months in new French oak barrels, creating a complex and textured expression with buttery richness from the oak.
 The ‘Vinha Grande’ rosé, made from 100% Touriga Nacional, boasts bright aromas of red berries with hints of violet and a lively acidity.
 The estate also makes Extra Virgin Olive Oil from certified organic, ancient olive groves across the Douro Valley in the Cima Corgo and Douro Superior.

 The Casa Ferreirinha reds are all characterised by great depth of flavour.
-They range from the unoaked, ripe and juicy ‘Esteva’ and ‘Papa Figos’ to 12-month oak-aged ‘Vinha Grande’.
+They range from the unoaked, ripe and juicy ‘Esteva’ and ‘Papa Figos’ to the 12-month oak-aged ‘Vinha Grande’.
 Sourced exclusively from the Douro Superior, ‘Callabriga’ marries intense and concentrated aromas of red and black fruit with subtle spicy hints of tobacco box and cocoa, while ‘Castas Escondidas’, meaning ‘hidden varieties’, is a unique blend of lesser-known grapes grown across the Douro, including Bastardo, Marufo Tinto, Touriga Fêmea and Tinta Francisca.
 ‘Quinta da Leda’, a blend of Touriga Franca, Touriga Nacional, Tinto Cão, Tinta Roriz and Sousão grown on the eponymous estate, is aged for 18 months in oak barrels, 50% of which are new.
 It is a wine of great complexity and elegance, with velvety tannins, vibrant acidity and aromas of ripe blackberry and plum, cedary spicy notes and a subtle slate-like minerality.

 Vineyards